carloslancha/Johnny5/README.md

 A question configuration object.

 #### conversation.questions[questionId].phrase
-Type: `String`
+Type: `String|Array`

 The phrase of the question.
+If is an array will gets randomly one of the phrases.

 #### conversation.questions[questionId].answers
 Type: `Array`